britram/taps-transports/draft-ietf-taps-transports.md

-The protocol segments data into messages, typically sized to fit in IP packets, but which may be fragmented providing they are less than the maximum packet size.
+The protocol segments data into messages, typically sized to fit in IP packets, but which may be fragmented providing they are smaller than the maximum packet size.
 A DCCP interface allows applications to request fragmentation for packets larger than PMTU, but not larger than the maximum packet size allowed by the current